Renewable Energy Grants

 Our team can provide advice about any renewable energy grants available and help you to apply for this funding.

-In the past, people with Solar Photovoltaic (PV) systems could earn Feed-in Tariffs (FiTs) for generating renewable electricity at home and exporting it to the grid.
+Previously, people with Solar Photovoltaic (PV) systems could earn Feed-in Tariffs (FiT) for generating renewable electricity at home and exporting it to the grid.
 The tariff rates were sufficiently generous that people investing in these systems could usually pay off the cost of their installation in less than 10 years.
 The FiT programme was closed in March 2019.
 In its place, the Smart Export Guarantee (SEG) now offers on average 4-5p per unit (depending on your set-up and your supplier; some suppliers offer as low as 1p per unit and a couple of suppliers offer above the average, but only for customers who meet specific criteria).
 This means that the economics of investing in Solar PV focuses much more on the property’s daily electricity demand and how much can be offset by the systems output.
 The SEG rates will not cover the capital costs of an installation.

 The Domestic Renewable Heat Incentive (RHI) was a government scheme to encourage the uptake of renewable heating technologies; it was closed for new applicants in March 2022.